machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ### Non-interactive mode

-In non-interactive mode, an act behaves like a predefined command.
-You run it, Ghostwriter performs the task, and no chat-style conversation is required.
+In non-interactive mode, an Act behaves like a predefined command.
+You run it, Ghostwriter performs the task, and the workflow can complete without a chat-style conversation.

 This is useful when:

-- the task is well defined,
+- the task is already clearly defined,
-- the act already contains enough instructions,
+- the act contains enough built-in guidance,
 - you want repeatable automation,
-- you want to process files in a predictable way.
+- you want predictable file processing.

-Examples include generating documentation, creating release notes, or running a focused remediation workflow.
+Examples include `code-doc`, `release-notes`, `unit-tests`, `grype-fix`, and `commit`.

 ### Interactive mode

-In interactive mode, the act is used more like a chat assistant.
-This is useful when the user does not yet know the full request before starting, or when follow-up questions and clarification are needed.
+In interactive mode, the Act is used more like a chat assistant.
+This is useful when the user does not yet have the full request ready before starting, or when the task benefits from back-and-forth clarification.

-An act enables this with:
+An Act enables this with:

 ```toml
 gw.interactive = true